-when he went out of his way to look for peace, trouble came looking for him.
+It was the question for which he had been waiting.
+Sabaté opened his jacket, brought out his pistol, and shot the four carabineros before they knew what was happening.
+Once more he was free-the dilemma of killing or being killed had been resolved, but this time at the expense of four men carrying out their duties.
+It seemed as if Sabaté was doomed to a life of trouble and violence.
+Even when he went out of his way to look for peace, trouble came looking for him.
 This time it was so great that even provisional refuge was out of the question.
 As they fied from the area Sabaté remembered, too late, that he had left behind his haversack.
 Inside were a number of books he had bought from the Libertarian Bookshop in Hospitalet before leaving on his journey.
 In one of the books was a receipt made out in his name.
-He might as well have sent a written confession to the Hijos de Negrin.
-14
+He might as well have sent a written confession to the Hijos de Negrin.14

 For greater security, the two separated, and Sabaté once more set out for Barcelona.
 Whenever danger threatened, Sabaté always put his faith in Barcelona.
 He left by train from a station near Martorell.
 This time, strange for one who usually took too many precautions, he was over-confident.
 He did not believe they would be waiting for him in the city so soon.
 Coolly, but alert, he got off at the Francia station.
 Walking along the platform, he saw a large number of police and security men examining their papers.
 He immediately dashed into one of the passenger coaches and out across the railway lines.
 However, he was spotted by one of the guards who gave immediate chase.
 He managed lo shake them off by leaping on and off trains and across the tracks, but outside the station he saw they were sending out patrols to cut off his access to the city.
-Due to the scarcity of petrol, horse-drawn carriages were planning.
-That day, however, El Asturiano made a humane gesture.
-Sabaté's state was so pitiful-he was walking along almost in a trance, tripping over the smallest obstacles-that El Asturiano threw his stick into a ravine, and said, 'Quico-please go to sleep, please-even if it's only for a few hours.
+Due to the scarcity of petrol, horse-drawn carriages were in vogue in Barcelona at that time.
+His lucky star shone on him, for at that moment one of the carriages drove by with passengers inside.
+He jumped in beside the coachman as it passed.
+The driver, a pistol between his ribs, passed the cordon thrown round the area with no questions asked.